Frequently Asked Questions

-If it is after midnight on June 2nd, the drawing applications for deer, elk, pronghorn and Bighorn sheep will not be available in the “Drawings” list to purchase and apply for the drawing
+If it is after midnight on June 2, the drawing applications for deer, elk, pronghorn and bighorn sheep will not be available in the “Drawings” list to purchase and apply for the drawing

 Q. I cannot hunt this year.
 How can I earn a preference point for deer, elk, pronghorn, and bighorn sheep?

 A. At a license agent, CDFW license sales office or by telephone sales at (800) 565-1458, you will need to purchase a California hunting license and inform the sales clerk you are applying in the Big Game Drawing.
 You will need to indicate to the sales clerk, which drawing application(s) you want to apply for; such as: deer, elk, pronghorn or bighorn sheep.
 To earn a preference point for deer the code is PD, elk is 499, pronghorn is 799 and bighorn sheep is 599.

 If applying online, select the “2018 Hunting” tab and “add to the cart” a California hunting license and in the “Drawing” menu, “add to the cart” the drawing applications you want to apply for and enter the corresponding preference point code as indicated above.